-1.38 All official documents of a financial nature, e.g. forms, tickets, order books, receipts, shall be in a form approved by the Chief Finance Officer and controlled in accordance with instructions issued by her.
+1.38 All official documents of a financial nature, e.g. forms, tickets, order books, receipts, shall be in a form approved by the Corporate Director of Finance and Resources and controlled in accordance with instructions issued by her.

 Accounting records and returns